|

 and turn to me?”

-joy.
-Here it is retold in a song, with the lady’s song to the sleeping
+it is retold in a song, with the lady’s song to the sleeping knight as its

-knight as its refrain.
-At the end, the refrain is repeated three times,
+refrain.
+At the end, the refrain is repeated three times, followed by the

 The song is written for the